https://www.deakin.edu.au/__data/assets/image/0006/2457978/37246_master-of-psychology-clinical_hero.jpg

 The Master of Psychology (Clinical) is a full-time course and as such, it requires a full-time commitment from students.
 Nevertheless, it is recognised that many students will need to work to support themselves for the duration of their study.
 Students are advised that working over and above 8 hours per week is likely to impact their progress through the course.

-The Master of Psychology (Clinical) program is a multi-campus program across Deakin Burwood (Melbourne) and Deakin Waterfront (Geelong).
-The face-to-face coursework component is predominantly held at the Burwood Campus in a purpose built clinical teaching facility.
-Some teaching will be held in Geelong including some full-day clinical teaching workshops while other aspects of the teaching and learning occurs in the online environment.
-As part of their placement program, trainees will engage in placements in key partnerships across Barwon Health and metropolitan Melbourne as well as rural and regional placement opportunities.
+Students can expect to participate in a range of learning activities each week; including a combination of self-paced study, lectures, seminars, placements and online interactions.
+The face-to-face coursework component is predominantly held at the Melbourne Burwood Campus in a purpose-built clinical teaching facility.
+Some teaching will be held in Geelong including full-day clinical teaching workshops while other aspects of the teaching and learning occurs in the online environment.
+As part of their placement program, trainees will engage in placements in key partnerships across Geelong/Barwon and metropolitan Melbourne as well as rural and regional placement opportunities.

 Participation requirements